Purefekt/Custom-Object-Detection-with-TensorFlow-2-Lite-on-Raspberry-Pi/README.md

 ```
 This virtual environment needs to be activated everytime a new terminal is opened.

-## Copying the model.tflite and labels.txt file to the Pi
+## Step 7: Copying the model.tflite and labels.txt file to the Pi
 I created the ```model.tflite``` and ```labels.txt``` files, now i will copy them to the raspberry pi inside the ```tensorflow/models``` folder on the pi.

 <p align="left">
   <img src="Assets/sc of models folder.png" width = 40%>
 </p>

-## Installing the Prerequisites onto the Raspberry pi
+## Step 8: Installing the Prerequisites onto the Raspberry pi
 ```
 bash install-prerequisites.sh
 ```